Gwen Mullins: Personal life and education

 Elizabeth Gwendolen was the second of two daughters of Augustus Brandt, a merchant banker of Russian-German descent, and Jean Champion Garmany, an American from Georgia.

 She attended school in Paris.
 She was left-handed but as was custom at that time, as with any left-handed child, she was forced to use her right hand.
 After her formal education, she spent time in Italy, where she developed a love of art and ancient places.

 She met lawyer Claud Mullins at a dinner party in November 1924.
 By December, they were unofficially engaged, although her parents were not impressed by his lineage, his mother's family being “in trade”.
 After intense discussions and interviews, they were officially engaged in February 1925.
 Her father made a “settlement” for Gwen of £20,000 (equal to £1 million in 2024).
 Before her wedding, she was painted by the Anglo-Hungarian artist Philip de László.
 She and Claud were married on 28 May 1925 at Holy Trinity Church, Brompton.
 She gave birth to their first child, Ann, by Caesarean section on 29 March 1926.
-Years later, she would confide that “the moment the baby was placed in her arms, she knew she did not like it.”
+Years later, she would confide that "the moment the baby was placed in her arms, she knew she did not like it."
 She had a second daughter, Barbara, also by Caesarean section, on 8 December 1927.

 In August 1928, the family bought a house, 'Summerdale', in Epsom.
 In 1929, she and Claud co-authored a novel Parallel Lives under the pen name "G.M Seaham" (the surname sounding like 'C.M.', Claud's initials).
 They sent it to several publishers, but it was not taken up.
 In 1931, she joined the American Women's Club.
 On 14 September 1933, she gave birth to a boy, Edwin, again by Caesarean section.
-His arrival brought her family much happiness, her father having hoped for a grandson to join his family bank, William Brandt's Sons & Company.
+His arrival brought her family much happiness, her father having hoped for a grandson to join his family bank, William Brandt's Sons and Co.

 On her thirtieth birthday, in 1934, Mullins' father increased her trust by £20,000, about which her husband wrote “We already have more money than we really need.”

-In 1936, Mullins was “showing signs of great psychological strain” in part because of her eldest daughter, Ann, whose behaviour she found extremely stressful.
-She began a 100-hour course of treatment with Dr Rees, a psychotherapist who noted, “what a strange childhood she [Gwen] had.”
-At this point, Mullins considered leaving Claud because of a sexless marriage, however in the legal world, he was known as the “Marriage Mender”, and she did not want to cause a scandal.
+In 1936, Mullins was "showing signs of great psychological strain" in part because of her eldest daughter, Ann, whose behaviour she found extremely stressful.
+She began a 100-hour course of treatment with Dr Rees, a psychotherapist who noted, "what a strange childhood she [Gwen] had."
+At this point, Mullins considered leaving Claud because of a sexless marriage, however in the legal world, he was known as the "Marriage Mender", and she did not want to cause a scandal.

 After Claud retired in October 1948, the family moved to "Glasses", a house in Graffham, Sussex.
 It was here that she established her craft workshop.

 Mullins died on 20 January 1997.
 Her funeral was held at Chichester Crematorium.